Table of contents

 Will I need to go to court for my UK visa appeal?

-If you are in the UK, you will need to attend the hearing as the main witness.
+If you are in the UK, you will need to attend the oral hearing as a witness.
 Should you have a sponsor, they may also attend the hearing as a witness.
 If you are attending the hearing, do allow for the whole day.
-There is not a specific order in which appeals are heard.
+Appeals are not heard in a specific order.
 If you, your sponsor or any other witness who may wish to give evidence at your hearing are not fluent in English, the Tribunal will arrange for an interpreter.
-This service is free of charge, but must be requested when the appeal is first lodges.
+You will not have to pay for the interpreter.
+However, if you request an interpreter, you have to do this when the appeal is lodged.

 What happens after the appeal that has come and gone?